We Support Veterans: Hazlewood Act, GI Bill Benefits & More

 Although your original GI Bill® benefits have likely expired if you were discharged over 10 years ago and have not yet applied for them, you may still qualify for through the VA Vocational Rehabilitation program (Chapter 31).

-VA Vocational Rehabilitation (Chapter 31) – For veterans and service-members with a service-related disability percentage of 10-20% or more who have a serious employment handicap.
+Veteran Readiness and Employment – For veterans and service-members with a service-related disability percentage of 10-20% or more who have a serious employment handicap.
 This program pairs you with a vocational counselor and pays for tuition, fees, books, and supplies.
-VA Vocational Rehab is designed to help you get the training you need to get a good entry-level job in the field of your choice.
+VA VR&E is designed to help you get the training you need to get a good entry-level job in the field of your choice.
 In cases where veterans have service-connected disabilities so severe that they cannot immediately consider work, this program offers services to improve their ability to live as independently as possible.
 Please note that the application process for Chapter 31 is different from any other veterans’ educational benefit!
 You must contact the VA directly to initiate the application process, and they will set up an interview to determine if you are a good candidate for the program.
 For more information, call 501-370-3780.

 The Department of Veterans Affairs has set up the following educational benefits for reservists or guardsmen who have served long enough to earn a “Notice of Basic Eligibility” (NOBE).
 To determine if you are eligible to receive this document, please speak with the commanding officer of your unit.